 This is a really easy and popular walk following the River Wharfe and returning through some lovely Dales scenery.
 There are various cafes and pubs in Grassington where refreshments can be obtained.
-A map is not even really necessary although really, one should always be carried.
+You may not need a map with this route, however, one should always be carried.

 Start the walk in the Dales village of Burnsall.
 There is a car park, although on quiet days it is possible to park on the main street by the river where there are benches to sit and feed the ducks or put on boots.